 And here it is!

-But before we jump in, I want to preface this by saying that starting a side hustle is the quickest way into a full-time freelancing career, if that's what you want.
-It's how I got started.
-I worked my full-time administrator job while I did my freelance writing side hustle part-time, until I was ready to take a risk on myself and go all in.
+I worked my full-time administrator job while doing my freelance writing side hustle part-time until I was ready to take a risk on myself and go all in.

-Because, let's be honest, you might decide that having a side hustle is enough and that doing your own thing is just too much hassle — because it is a hassle to step out on your own — but I truly believe that it balances out in the end and I would NEVER go back to working for someone else unless I had the freedom to do as I please like I do now 🙂
+Because, let’s be honest, you might decide that having a side hustle is enough and that doing your own thing is just too much hassle β because it is a hassle to step out on your own β but I truly believe that it balances out in the end and I would NEVER go back to working for someone else unless I had the freedom to do as I please like I do now π

 Ok, ready to get yourself up and running?
 Let’s go.